F0lak/dm_open_ref/ref/atom/var/icon.md

 You can
-also assign this to an external file at run-time with an expression such as file(\"wall.dmi\"), but you would only want to do that when the other method is not possible, because it requires addition of the file to the resource cache, which can take a little time.
+also assign this to an external file at run-time with an expression such as file("wall.dmi"), but you would only want to do that when the other method is not possible, because it requires addition of the file to the resource cache, which can take a little time.